joshuarrr/conf/README.md

 These are my conf files.
-There are many like them, but these onee are mine.
+There are many like them, but these ones are mine.